withastro/astro/packages/integrations/vercel/README.md

 ### Function bundling configuration

-The Vercel adapter splits builds into a separate function per route by default.
-This helps reduce the size of each function, as it only bundles code used on that page.
+The Vercel adapter combines all of your routes into a single function by default.

-You can disable this and build to a single function by setting the `functionPerRoute` configuration option to `false`:
+You also have the option to split into a seperate function for each route using the `functionPerRoute` option.
+Doing so means your functions are smaller, you're less likely to exceed the size limit, and code starts are faster.

+The free tier of Vercel limits each deployment to no more than 12 functions.
+If you have a paid plan, using turning on `functionPerRoute` is something to consider enabling.

 ```js
 // astro.config.mjs